10krizko/instagram-bulk-downloader/README.md

+It does not work anymore.

+---

 # Instagram Bulk Downloader
 Simple JS script that downloads Instagram images in bulk.
-- takes a text file with URLs to public Instagram posts as input
+It takes a text file with URLs to public Instagram posts as input.
-- handy for downloading your own Saved posts
+Handy for downloading your own Saved posts.
-- can download images and albums, but not videos

 ## Usage
 1. Download the project.